 If your business owes payroll taxes, it is important to obtain representation as early in the process as possible.
 The IRS is very aggressive about collecting payroll taxes, and they may bully you into making incriminating admissions along the way.

-If you are facing this situation, Contact the accountants in our IRS Representation and Defense Group, or call Naveid Jahansouz at 972-818-5300.
+If you are facing this situation, Contact the professionals in our IRS Representation and Defense Group, or call Naveid Jahansouz at 972-818-5300.